slurmulon/bach/docs/dev.md

 Official `bach` interpreter library for the browser and NodeJS.

-Consumes `bach.json` data and provides a basic standard interface for accessing information about a track and performing basic data transformations (such as serialization and re-groupings).
+Consumes `bach` or `bach.json` data and provides a basic standard interface for accessing information about a track and performing basic data transformations (such as serialization and re-groupings).

 Serves as the back-bone for all other `bach` libraries written in NodeJS, such as `gig`.